- Rock Hill High School

 - Decide if you want to commit to the Celina Campus Cohort.
 If you do, we will ask you to submit a form in late January or early February.

-- Submit your Dual Credit Permission Form (not yet made available)
+- Submit your Dual Credit Permission Form (pick up in any House Office)

 - Clear your other registration holds.